zzhou292/chrono/doxygen/documentation/installation/module_cascade_installation.md

 [TOC]

-This is an optional module that adds 3D CAD file support (STEP format) for Chrono using the [OpenCASCADE](http://www.opencascade.org) library.
+Chrono::Cascade is an optional module that adds 3D CAD file support (STEP format) for Chrono using the [OpenCASCADE](http://www.opencascade.org) library.

-Read [the introduction to modules](modularity.html) for a technical background on the modularity of the Chrono project.

 ## Features